AY2122S2-CS2113T-T10-2/tp/docs/DeveloperGuide.md

 ##### Proposed implementation

-The proposed saving and loading mechanism is facilitated by `Family`.
+The proposed saving and loading mechanism is facilitated by `Storage`.
 It loads records of `PersonList` for each logical grouping inside family from a local file, process the data and adds the record to `Family` for the current session.
 Saves the `PersonList` record of each `Family` grouping back into the local file upon exit of the program.
 It implements the following operations: